rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  and it is quite frightening to hear yourself
 *  struggling for breath.
 *  If you see a confirmation of snoring
-*  by way of that SnoreLab, go and see your doctor.
+*  by way of that Snore Lab, go and see your doctor.
 *  That is the best advice.
 *  80% of people who have sleep apnea or snoring
 *  or cessation of breathing are undiagnosed right now
-*  and it will take years off your life
+*  and it will take years off your life.
-*  and when you get treated, it is transformational.
+*  And when you get treated, it is transformational.
 *  Patient once told me, when I got treated
-*  with my Sleep App device, I felt like I was 10 years younger.
+*  with my sleep app device,
+*  I felt like I was 10 years younger.
 *  It was almost as though, and I'll remember it
 *  to the day I die, it was almost as though someone came along
 *  and wiped a fogged glass clear and I could finally see.